tejasvikalakota/HHneuron/README.md

-In this project, I aimed to compuationally model the anti-epileptic drug phenytoin through the Hodgkin Huxley Neuron.
-In order to do so referenced previous mathematical models of HH neuron, cited below, and I developed my own model in which I added multiple sodium chanel mathematical functions, and adjusted the paramters.
-I then simulated the neuron and visualized the spike train of a total of 3 spikes to understand how excitability in the brain is altered by the drug.
+In this project, my objective was to computationally model the anti-epileptic drug phenytoin's effects on the Hodgkin Huxley Neuron.
+To achieve this, I referred to previous mathematical models of the HH neuron (cited below) and developed my own model.
+In my model, I incorporated multiple mathematical functions for sodium channels and adjusted various parameters.
+Subsequently, I simulated the neuron and visualized the spike train, observing a total of 3 spikes.
+This analysis aimed to provide insights into how the drug alters excitability in the brain.
 Citations:
 https://github.com/swharden/pyHH
 https://neuronaldynamics.epfl.ch/online/Ch2.S2.html